Transjordan (region): Egyptian period

 The historical Semitic region, defined by the pre-Islamic distribution of Semitic languages (very roughly coinciding; culturally, politically, and historically).

 The Shasu were Semitic-speaking cattle nomads in the Levant from the late Bronze Age to the Early Iron Age.
 In a 15th-century BCE list of enemies inscribed on column bases at the temple of Soleb built by Amenhotep III, six groups of Shasu are noted; the Shasu of S'rr, the Shasu of Rbn, the Shasu of Sm't, the Shasu of Wrbr, the Shasu of Yhw, and the Shasu of Pysps.
 Some scholars link the Israelites and the worship of a deity named Yahweh with the Shasu.

 The Egyptian geographical term Retjenu is traditionally identified as an area covering Sinai and Canaan south of Lebanon, with the regions of Amurru and Apu to the north.
 As such, parts of Canaan and southwestern Syria became tributary to the pharaohs of ancient Egypt before the Late Bronze Age collapse.
 When Canaanite confederacies centered on Megiddo and Kadesh came under the control of the New Kingdom of Egypt.
 However, the empire's control was sporadic, and not strong enough to prevent frequent local rebellions and inter-city conflict.

 Bronze Age collapse

 During the Late Bronze Age collapse the Amorites of Syria disappeared after being displaced or absorbed by a new wave of semi-nomadic West Semitic-speaking peoples known collectively as the Ahlamu.
-Over time, the Arameans emerged as the dominant tribe amongst the Ahlamu; with the destruction of the Hittites and the decline of Assyria in the late 11th century BCE, they gained control over much of Syria and Transjordan.
+Over time, the Arameans emerged as the dominant tribe amongst the Ahlamu; with the destruction of the Hittites and the decline of Assyria in the late 11th century BCE, they gained control over much of Syria.
 The regions they inhabited became known as Aram (Aramea) and Eber-Nari.